 A Taste For Paste

-Of the two pairs of earrings featured in Tuesday’s Facebook post, the top pair are paste, while the bottom are diamond.
-As you can see, paste easily emulates precious stones, but we must stress that it is by no means imitation anything.
+What exactly is paste jewelry?
+A type of glass, paste easily emulates precious stones, but we must stress that it is by no means imitation anything.
 Its luster, malleability, and quality of workmanship set it apart from other jewelry materials.

-What we know as paste jewelry developed from glassmakers experimenting with lead oxide to produce enough luster to closely emulate gemstones, particularly diamonds as increased access to them and improvements in domestic illumination increased their popularity.
-In this period paste jewelry came to be called “Stras,” or “Strass,” after Georges Frédéric Stras, a jeweler from Strasbourg employed in Paris who became famous for his paste jewelry and so highly regarded, he was appointed Jeweler to the King.
+What we know as paste jewelry developed from glass makers experimenting with lead oxide to closely emulate gemstones.
+In the eighteenth century, glass makers aspired to match the luster of the increasingly popular diamond.
+Paste jewelry came to be called “Stras,” or “Strass,” after Georges Frédéric Stras, a jeweler from Strasbourg, employed in Paris, who became famous for his paste jewelry and so highly regarded, he was appointed Jeweler to the King.